 To conduct the performance studies of inter-AS EIBP and compare with OSPF-BGP in two AS, we developed several scripts described below.

-To upload the EIBP code from the code repository and OSPF-BGP code from FRRouting [1] to the GENI sites and configure the nodes to run the code a script in Python language was used.
+To upload the EIBP code from the code repository and OSPF-BGP code from FRRouting site [1] to the GENI nodes and configure the nodes to run the code a script in Python language was used.

 A custom-built traffic generator to send IP traffic bursts (configurable) from a sending IP node to a destination IP node and collect the results at the destination node using Tshark [5] running at the GENI node receiving interfaces.
 Part of the traffic generator is executed at the receiving node, to calculate lost, out-of-sequence and duplicate packets.